guitarbeat/cooperative-housing-culture-training/cooperative-housing-culture-training/README.md

 # Advanced Training for Cooperative Housing Trustees: Culture & Conflict Resolution

-This repository provides a comprehensive training program for trustees of cooperative housing organizations.
-The curriculum focuses on advanced strategies for cultivating positive community cultures and resolving complex conflicts.
-The material integrates theoretical frameworks with practical applications, case studies, and interactive components, tailored for a college-educated audience.
+This repository offers an advanced training program for cooperative housing trustees, focusing on cultivating positive community cultures and resolving complex conflicts.
+The curriculum integrates theoretical frameworks with practical applications, case studies, and interactive components, specifically tailored for a college-educated audience.

 ## Program Objectives